sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/troubleshooting.md

 ## Gathering evidence

-Before bringing a code intelligence issue to the engineering team, the site-admin or customer engineer should gather the following details.
-Not all of these details will be necessary for all classes of errors.
+Before bringing a code intelligence issue to the engineering team, the site-admin, customer engineer or support engineer should first double check the current status is `ready` for the specific LSIF Indexer in question at https://lsif.dev/.
+Next, gather the following details keeping in mind that not all of these details will be necessary for all classes of errors.

 #### Sourcegraph instance details